ucsb-ds/pl-dev-team/_hwk/peerEval2.md

 qxx: f24
 ---

 This homework grade is to complete your CATME peer evaluation by the published deadline.
-Reminders were made:
+Reminders get made
 * On Slack, multiple times
 * In lecture on Tuesday, and Section on Wednesday
 * By email from CATME, multiple times.